AnthonyTGarrett/popular_streaming/README.md

     ```

     Paste the provided .env file into the backend folder with the .env name.
-    The content will be the following but with a valid private API key
+    The content will similar to the following but with a valid private API key and secret key

     ```bash
     PORT = 8080